 Learning Goals and Outcomes

-Goal 3: Graduates of the Interdisciplinary Health Services Program will demonstrate literacy in the language of health professions.
+Goal 1 (Consistent with Goal 3 of the IHS major): Graduates of the Interdisciplinary Health Services Program will demonstrate literacy in the language of health professions.

-Objective 3.1: Graduates of the Interdisciplinary Health Services Program will effectively use the terminology and language of the health professions.
+Objective 1a- Graduates of the Interdisciplinary Health Services Program will effectively use the terminology and language of the health professions.

-Goal 5: Graduates of the Interdisciplinary Health Services Program will follow ethical codes of conduct of the health professions.
+Goal 2 (Consistent with Goal 5 of the IHS major): Graduates of the Interdisciplinary Health Services Program will follow ethical codes of conduct of the health professions.

-Objective 5.1: Graduates will follow and promote ethical conduct reflecting Jesuit values, specifically the values of honesty, respect for persons, and justice.
+Objective 2a- Graduates will follow and promote ethical conduct reflecting Jesuit values, specifically the values of honesty, respect for persons, and justice.

-Students may minor in Interdisciplinary Health Services by taking four core courses1 and two IHS elective courses.
+Students may minor in Interdisciplinary Health Services by taking four core courses1 and two Health Studies elective courses.

 |IHS 323||Health and Society||3|

-This course may be waived if the student has completed an equivalent research methods course in another social science department.
-If IHS 331 is waived, the student will substitute one IHS elective.
+IHS 331 may be substituted with an alternative Health Studies course if the student has completed an equivalent research methods course in another social science or business program.
+Please see the Department Chair for more equivalencies.